Healthy Homes Assessment Haywards

 What are unreasonable gaps or holes?

-If you are able to feel external air entering or the air is clear out of a hole or gap and you can feel it, it’s likely a crack or hole which requirements sealing in somehow.
-Large cracks and gaps should be permanently stopped.
-The gaps that exceed 3mm that allow air in or out into the house need seals.
-In the case of an open fireplace isn’t being used, it may cause draughts and should be blocked off.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+If you can feel external air flowing in or the air is clear from a gap or hole that is, it’s likely to be a gap or hole that requirements sealing in some way.
+Large gaps and cracks should be sealed permanently.
+Gaps greater than 3mm that let air in or out into the home require the sealing.
+For example, if an open fireplace isn’t being used, it may cause draughts and must be sealed from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.

-There is no require to cover up gaps or holes that are part of the building.
-For instance, small gaps around doors and windows may be required to allow movement of the structure as the house is heated and cools so that they can still be opened and closed rather than sticking.
-We will inspect the windows and doors as part of your Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps which are part of the building.
+For instance, small gaps around doors and windows may be required to allow for the movement of the structure when the home heats and cools, so that they are able to be closed and opened rather than securing.
+We will examine all doors and windows during an Healthy Homes assessment of your rental property.

 draught stopping building inspections